Members and supporters are invited to attend the Annual General Meeting of Friends of Palestine Tasmania Inc.

 We condemn those politicians, including the Israeli Prime Minister Netanyahu (facing an active warrant for his arrest as a war criminal) who seek to allocate blame to Australia for recognising the State of Palestine.

-We reject the assertion of the Antisemitism Envoy, that peaceful activity in defense of international law and human rights, in any way contributed to this tragedy.
+We reject the assertion of the Antisemitism Envoy, that peaceful activity in defence of international law and human rights, in any way contributed to this tragedy.

 Such claims divide our community and ignore the ongoing efforts that must be made internationally and in Australia to reject division and violence and to foster a world grounded in dignity, safety, justice and care for one another, whatever our race, religion or nationality.